 Everglades National Park is a wetland.
 Home to various creatures such as manatees, alligators, crocodiles, flamingos, panthers, and different birds that nest here.

 Florida is well known for its wetlands and its alligators.
-This National Park is mostly swamped and water.
-The Best way to explore this land is through a kayak and a boat.
+This National Park is mostly swamped and watery.
+The Best way to explore this land is through a kayak or a boat.

 If you are an avid bird watcher, you should visit Cape Sable and Florida Bay which are great places to look out for Seagulls, Shorebirds, and pelicans.
 Visiting the Mangroves is a must-do activity at Everglades.